carynJohansen/CarynJohansen.github.io/_pages/cv.md

 __Genome wide association study (GWAS) on 503 corn cultivars__

 __Indentification of environmental quantitative trait loci in 503 corn cultivars__

-## Community

-* Data Carpentry Instructor
-    - Planned: Ecology/R at Chan Zuckerberg Biohub, May 2018
-    - Planned: Genomics at Chan Zuckerberg Biohub, May 2018

 ## Seminars and Training